Severing Attachment to White Supremacy (SAWS) Sangha

 We hold the aspiration that through this work, which includes spaces for the white-identified, privileged sangha to do its own exploration as well as future spaces in which the whole inclusive sangha can work together, we can learn to more effectively address issues of power, privilege and violent oppression within the sangha body and in the world.

 Please see below for the SAWS meeting details, our facilitators, and how to join.
-Our first meeting will be on Tuesday, August 18th.

 To learn more about the meaning of white supremacy and liberation through the lens of Dharma, click here to read this talk by Rev. angel Kyodo Williams.